 We were not doing anything blackhat, no not at all.
-Then why we were we hit by Google so badly?
+Then why were we hit by Google so badly?
 I had no idea at the moment.

-After the major drop, we saw a more gradual traffic decline for next couple of weeks.
+After the major drop, we saw a more gradual traffic decline for the next couple of weeks.
 Most of our keywords vanished from page 1 on Google search.

 But some of my best articles continue to rank but with reduced visibility and for fewer keywords.
-I was already tracking keywords in Semrush before the penalty, all of those were now showing a decline.
+I was already tracking keywords in Semrush before the penalty, and all of those were now showing a decline.

 It was horrible, terrible time, nothing we did seem to work.

 But we need to have faith and continue our work with more rigor.